 Kristen is additionally an active member of White Memorial Presbyterian Church and a sustaining member of the Junior League of Raleigh.
 She has multiple roles at White Memorial Presbyterian Church, including as an Elder and Stephen Minister.

 Kristen has achieved multiple awards throughout her career.
-In 2020, she was selected for inclusion in the 2020 edition of The Best Lawyers in America for Litigation – Insurance, North Carolina Super Lawyers, Business North Carolina magazine’s Legal Elite for the category of Litigation and Martindale-Hubbell® AV Preeminent™ Judicial Award
+In 2020, she was selected for inclusion in the 2021 edition of The Best Lawyers in America for Litigation – Insurance, Medical Malpractice Law – Plaintiffs, and Personal Injury Litigation – Plaintiffs, North Carolina Super Lawyers, Business North Carolina magazine’s Legal Elite for the category of Litigation and the Martindale-Hubbell® AV Preeminent™ Judicial Award.

 Since beginning her practice in 2001, Kristen has successfully obtained recoveries for her clients through settlements and verdicts.
 The majority of the recoveries Kristen has obtained for her clients have been in the several hundred thousand to multi-million dollar range, including multiple recoveries listed in North Carolina Lawyer’s Weekly’s Top Verdicts & Settlements.